tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/change-coupling.rst

     # Add the new coupling term to the model's ingredients.
     sim.model.ingredients.append(("h_qc", h_qc))
-    # Overwrite the analytic gradient ingredient, which is no longer correct for the new coupling.
+    # Overwrite the analytical gradient ingredient, which is no longer correct for the new coupling.
     sim.model.ingredients.append(("dh_qc_dzc", None))

 Now we can run the simulation with the new coupling term and compare the results to the previous simulation.
 You'll notice a small decrease in the performance of the simulation due to the numerical calculation of the gradients.
-If you'd like to speed up the simulation, you can implement an analytic gradient for the new coupling term by following the `model development guide <../../developer_guide/model_dev/model_dev.html>`_.
+If you'd like to speed up the simulation, you can implement an analytical gradient for the new coupling term by following the `model development guide <../../developer_guide/model_dev/model_dev.html>`_.